 Our current advocacy work covers several goals:

-We are building on the success of our campaign to give Australian families access to mitochondrial donation, an IVF technique with the potential to prevent mitochondrial disease in the next generation.
-We are supporting Medicare funding for reproductive carrier screening for severe childhood forms of mito, which can give future parents options to avoid having a child with mito.
+Our work to give Australian families access to mitochondrial donation continues as we look towards the start of the pilot program.
+Mitochondrial donation is an IVF technique with the potential to prevent mitochondrial disease in the next generation.
+We are supporting expanded access to reproductive carrier screening for severe childhood forms of mito, which can give future parents options to avoid having a child with mito.

 Improving diagnosis of mito

 We have worked with mito specialists to secure Medicare funding for whole genome sequencing for faster diagnosis of mito.
 This has recently been announced in the Federal Budget 2023.